ethereum/go-ethereum/docs/_clef/Rules.md

 		return "Approve"
 	}
 	// If we return "Reject", it will be rejected.
-	// By not returning anything, it will be passed to the next UI, for manual processing }
+	// By not returning anything, the decision to approve/reject
+	// will be passed to the next UI, for manual processing }

 // Approve listings if request made from IPC